jodobear/js30/02 - JS and CSS Clock/js30-ex02-notes.md

     * The keyword `none`, which indicates that no property will transition.
     * The keyword `all`, which indicates that all properties will transition (the default).

+* __Changing Hand Dimensions:__ To understand how the hands are constructed, notice that they have been rotated 90 degrees.
+Hence they are essentially horizontal lines at `50%` width of `clock`.
+Tuned the `height`, `width`, `margin` & `top` properties accordingly.

 ### JS

 * How to get date and time in js.
+* __Correcting the transition:__ at `0s/0m/0h`.
+Simple way to do it is to create a new class of CSS with `transition: all 0s;` and apply it at every `0s/m/h` and remove it at `1` using JS that way it transitions abruptly at 0 since calcDegrees instead of transitioning gradually at `0.05s`.